 Infrastructure Team Distinctions

 The multidisciplinary team at Gibbons that handles major infrastructure projects comprises attorneys who are recognized in the leading industry client- and peer-review publications.
 For example, the firm’s Real Estate Law, Land Use & Zoning Law, Environmental Law, and Construction Law & Litigation teams have earned national rankings in Best Lawyers®, as well as regional rankings in New Jersey, New York, and Philadelphia, for the past several years.
 Best Lawyers has also listed various team members among its top ranked attorneys, including the 2018 “Lawyers of the Year” for both real estate litigation and land use and zoning law in the Newark, New Jersey region; the 2017 Newark “Lawyers of the Year” for both real estate and environmental law; and the 2017 Philadelphia “Lawyer of the Year” for construction litigation.
 Several attorneys are listed in the most recent editions of Super Lawyers (New Jersey), the Chambers USA Guide to America’s Leading Lawyers for Business, or both.
 The projects handled by members of the Infrastructure Team are similarly lauded; for example, a major real estate acquisition and development project led by Gibbons was hailed as the New Jersey deal of the year by a leading developer trade association and as the national deal of the year by a leading development trade periodical.

 Areas of Focus

 Innovative Financing/Public-Private Partnerships ("P3")

-Generally led by attorneys from our Corporate Department, P3 matters also often involve attorneys focusing on tax, public finance, government affairs, litigation, real estate, employment, collective bargaining, healthcare, construction, and environmental law, based on the given matter.
+Generally led by attorneys from our Corporate Group, P3 matters also often involve attorneys focusing on tax, public finance, government affairs, litigation, real estate, employment, collective bargaining, healthcare, construction, and environmental law, based on the given matter.
 We advise both governmental entities and private enterprises of all types, addressing sophisticated contracts and transactional arrangements in the private and governmental sectors involving complex issues, substantial federal and state regulation, and significant dollars.
 We have earned a high-profile reputation and trust across our core Mid-Atlantic practice region and have naturally become a go-to adviser on P3 transactions of all types.